kelloggm/object-construction-checker/README.md

 Lombok will set them to empty collections if the appropriate setter is not called.
 * If you manually provide defaults to a Lombok builder (for example, by defining the builder yourself and assigning a default value to the builder's field), the checker will treat that field as defaulted *most of the time*.
-In particular, it will not treat it as defaulted across module boundaries (because the checker needs access to the source code to determine that the defaulting is occurring).
+In particular, it will not treat it as defaulted if it is defined in bytecode rather than in source code.

 ## More information